ajrcarey/pdfium-render/README.md

 an owned `PdfPages` instance.
 For more information on the motivation behind this change, see <https://github.com/ajrcarey/pdfium-render/issues/47>.

-Version 0.7.26 adds implementations of `std::fmt::Display` and `std::error::Error`
-to the `PdfiumError` enum, so that it can be used by error handling libraries such as `anyhow`.
+Version 0.7.26 adds the `sync` crate feature, providing implementations of the `Send` and `Sync` traits for the `Pdfium` struct that allow it to be shared across threads safely, and adds implementations of the `std::fmt::Display` and `std::error::Error` traits to the `PdfiumError` enum, so that it can be used by error handling libraries such as `anyhow`.

 Version 0.7.25 adds the `PdfPageAnnotation::objects()` function, allowing inspection of all page objects attached to an annotation, and the `PdfPageInkAnnotation::objects_mut()` and